Boeing 737 MAX can return to the skies, FAA says

 Initially expecting a quick software fix after the fleet was grounded in March 2019, Boeing continued to build the jets for 10 months, though it slowed production from 52 to 42 jets per month.

 By the time Boeing halted production altogether in January, it had rolled out about 450 MAXs that couldn’t be delivered.
-They’ve been parked since then, clogging the available ramp space in Renton, at Boeing Field in Seattle, in Everett and at Moses Lake in eastern Washington.
+They’ve been parked since, clogging the available ramp space in Renton, at Boeing Field in Seattle, in Everett and at Moses Lake in Eastern Washington.

-Trade magazine Aviation Week estimated last month that more than 60 of those jets are “white tails” — meaning the original order has been canceled and no new customer has yet stepped in to buy the plane at a discount.
+Trade magazine Aviation Week estimated last month that more than 60 of those jets are “white tails” — meaning the original order has been canceled and no new customer has stepped in to buy the plane at a discount.

-In addition, 385 MAXs delivered to airlines before the grounding have been parked for 20 months on dry desert airfields around the world.
+In addition, 385 MAXs delivered to airlines before the grounding have been parked for 20 months on desert airfields around the world.

 While many airlines won’t need those aircraft during the pandemic and so won’t be in a rush to get them into the air, the U.S. carriers and others have publicly stated their desire to get some MAXs into service quickly.